Elijah Craig vs Four Roses bourbon

 Comparing these small batch bottling between Elijah Craig vs Four Roses, I’d go with the team from Lawrenceburg.
 The Four Roses small batch won me over with it’s sweeter flavour profile and silky smooth mouthfeel.
 I could easily drink this neat or with ice.
 Personally, I think the Elijah Craig is better for mixing drinks and making cocktails, where its harsher edges can be tamed.

-A quick disclosure from us: We include links to products we think are useful for our readers.
+Quick disclosure: We include links to products we think are useful for our readers.
 If you click and buy a product through one of the affiliate links on this page, we may earn a small commission.

 Similar Posts